 When it comes to the health of our eyes, sometimes it’s hard to tell when things are as they should be.
-Many people are often confused when it comes to flashes and floaters in the eyes.
+Many people are often confused when it comes to flashes and floaters.
 Though flashes and floaters are common and usually harmless, there are some instances when they may be a sign of something more serious.

 What are Flashes and Floaters?

 One of the most common causes of vitreous floaters are posterior vitreous detachments (also known as PVD).
-These detachments can occur with age, as the vitreous in the eye becomes more watery and less able to keep its shape.
+These detachments can occur with age, as the vitreous in the eye becomes waterier and less able to keep its shape.
 This causes the vitreous to detach from the retina and shrink towards the center of the eye.
-The symptoms of this condition are very similar to the symptoms of a retinal detachment: sudden increase in floaters, flashes, blurring vision, and a dark “curtain” in peripheral vision.
-There are no treatments for this condition, however PVD usually gets better on their own with time.
+The symptoms of this condition are very similar to the symptoms of a retinal detachment; sudden increase in floaters, flashes, blurring vision, and a dark “curtain” in peripheral vision.
+There are no treatments for this condition— however, PVD usually gets better on their own with time.

 There are many instances where PVD with floaters can occur.
 If a PVD also causes bleeding inside the eye, blood vessels may have been broken in the retina.
 This is called a vitreous hemorrhage.
 Vitreous hemorrhages increase the risk of a retinal detachment or retinal tear.
 If vitreous hemorrhaging occurs, it can also lead to conditions like macular puckers or macular holes.
 People with diabetic retinopathy or who have recently undergone cataract surgery are at risk of vitreous detachment.